top of page

-Welcome to the Southbury Land Trust, a private nonprofit conservation organization dedicated to the preservation of farmland, open spaces and other natural resources for the benefit of present and future residents of Southbury
+The Southbury Land Trust is a private nonprofit conservation organization dedicated to the preservation of farmland, open spaces, and natural resources for the benefit of present and future residents of Southbury.

-Founded in 1978, the Trust is supported by memberships and donations and provides an effective means to save land in its natural state in perpetuity.
-The ridges, wooded hillsides, meadows, wetlands and waterways within the lands that are protected by the Trust not only give Southbury its unique aesthetic character, but also contribute significantly to the diversity of plant and wildlife species found throughout the region.
+Founded in 1978, the Trust is supported by your memberships and donations, and provides an effective means to save land in its natural state in perpetuity.
+The scenic ridges, wooded hillsides, meadows, wetlands and waterways within the lands that are protected by the Trust not only give Southbury its unique aesthetic character, but also contribute significantly to the diversity of plant and wildlife species in the region.

-Our protected spaces are exceptional and many of our preserves are open to the public for their enjoyment.
-We hope you will find the Southbury Land Trust's properties as special as we do.
+Southbury Land Trust protected spaces are exceptional and many of our preserves are open to the public for you to enjoy.

 With its over 2,000 preserved acres, the SLT is a leader in the community in protecting ecologically important lands for nature and people.
 The Trust works closely with the Town of Southbury to preserve properties that reflect the Town’s rural and country background.
 In addition to money donated directly to the Trust and provided by the Town’s Open Space Fund, we also have received grants from both the state and federal governments.
 All of these funding sources pooled together have allowed us to preserve key farmlands, woodlands and other open spaces in our town.